TiagoJanela/ML-for-compound-potency-prediction/README.md

 (10) Python environment:

 	- analysis_env.yml provides the python environment used for this analysis.
+(Requires instalation see below)

 Order of Jupyter notebook execution: